cose-wg/HPKE/draft-ietf-cose-hpke.md

 to the design of embedding the HPKE output into the COSE structure following a long and lively mailing list discussion.

-- Daisuke Ajitomi
 - Richard Barnes
 - Ilari Liusvaara

-Finally, we would like to thank Russ Housley for his contributions to the draft as a co-author of initial versions.
+Finally, we would like to thank Russ Housley and Brendan Moran for their contributions to the draft as co-authors of initial versions.

 # Acknowledgements

-We would like to thank John Mattsson, Mike Prorock, Michael Richardson, Goeran Selander, Laurence Lundblade and Orie Steele for their review feedback.
+We would like to thank John Mattsson, Mike Prorock, Michael Richardson, and Goeran Selander for their review feedback.